Suggested activities to help stop a child chewing on their clothes or other items

-I know that this is a love or hate suggestion, however, gum can be a great option for children, especially older children who frequently chew.
-You need to establish rules around using the gum.
-For example, ‘It must go into a tissue then into the bin, you must keep it inside your mouth, and no bubble blowing but I do find that children can manage this, especially if they find it is helping their concentration.
+I know that this is a love or hate suggestion, however, chewing gum can be a great option for children, especially older children who frequently chew.
+You may need to establish rules around using the gum.
+For example, ‘It must go into a tissue then into the bin,’ ‘You must keep it inside your mouth,’ and ‘No bubble blowing’.
+Many children can manage this, especially if they find it is helping their concentration.
 In addition, make sure you choose a sugar-free gum.
-What can work particularly well is two pieces of gum as it gives that extra bit of resistance when you bit down.
+Using two pieces of gum can also help, as it gives even more resistance during chewing.

 Breathing exercises are being increasingly shown to help to calm and organise our nervous system and brains.
 The paid version of the Headspace app has some excellent guided breathing meditations for children.
 The Smiling Minds app is free and also has good content for children.
 There’s also some breathing animations in my calm list on YouTube.

 Blowing bubbles is also an easy way to help younger children take deeper breaths.
-BLO pens are also lots of fun and a simple way to encourage children to take deep breaths.
+BLO-pens are also lots of fun and a simple way to encourage children to take deep breaths.
 There are some cheaper versions available but we recommend the original brand as the quality is better.

-Children who chew would also likely benefit from whole body proprioceptive input such as jumping on a large trampoline or swimming, especially diving under the water.
+Children who chew would also likely benefit from whole body proprioceptive input, such as jumping on a large trampoline or swimming, especially diving under the water.